Arcanorum/rogueworld/guides/CREATURES.md

 # Getting started: Creatures

-When thinking of a new type of creature to add, consider it's purpose and how it might affect other parts of the game.

-This guide will go through adding a new monster entity to the game, *Slime*, and a boss variant, a *Giant Slime*, though you are encouraged to think of something different to add instead and to experiment with each step of the guide, so you aren't just copying the guide without understanding what is happening.
+This guide will go through adding a new monster entity to the game, *Slime*, and a boss variant, a *Giant Slime*.

+To add a creature to the game:
+- Create a server entity file (for logic)
+- Create a client sprite file (for display)
+- - Create sprite assets (for appearance)

 ## Create a server file

 Every entity in the game has its own JS file that contains its specific configuraton and functionality.

+Any custom logic for a particular entity belongs in this file.

 Create a new JS file for the creature you want to add to `server/src/entities/destroyables/movables/characters/mobs`.